Now available in audio format too – just hit play on the player above or visit my feed on your smartphone: https://shawnpowrie.com/feed/podcast

 I take a breath and put back those questions.
 I maintain a cool front, thinking to myself:

-“Surely we can wonder about that stuff at 3 AM tomorrow morning Shawn, now’s not the time!”
+“Surely we can wonder about that stuff at one of our 3 AM walks around the streets Shawn, now’s not the time!”

 What is Neuroticism?